 We trace the entire population of JSs younger than 26 years of age registered with the Slovak public employment service in 2011.
 The more educated among them, with more working experience and skills, are selected for participation in the GP programme.
 These JSs represent approximately 6.65 percent of the eligible population; 65 percent of them are female, and more than 90 percent of them are sent to the programme within the first nine months after the start of their unemployment period.
-In terms of the observable characteristics of GP participants, the composition of participants remains biased towards the more educated and skilled, regardless of the period when they were recruited for the programme (see

-Table A2.1 of the empirical appendix).
+In terms of the observable characteristics of GP participants, the composition of participants remains biased towards the more educated and skilled, regardless of the period when they were recruited for the programme (see Table A2.1 of the empirical appendix).
 At the same time, time and spatial programme availability explain a substantial proportion of variance in access to the programme (see Table 4), which suggests that in situations with sufficient resources, the bias towards the more employable may become less pronounced.
+We underline that the causal interpretation of our results rests on the assumption that your data are sufficiently rich to control for selection.

-We examine the average treatment effects on the treated (ATETs) on the postparticipation absence from the unemployment register.
+We examine the ATETs on the postparticipation absence from the unemployment register.
 First, we look at the GP participants whose participation took place six to nine months after the start of their unemployment period in the 3rd quarter of their unemployment (top left corner of Figure 4).
-Within the additional twelve months after the start of their GP participation, their chances of exiting registered unemployment improved by approximately 2.5 percentage points compared to the outcome in the absence of GP participation.
-Eighteen months after participation, the net gain in terms of unemployment exit chances peaked at 3.3 percent.
-After a slight decline, the ATETs remained steady and statistically significantly different from zero throughout the observed postparticipation period of two and a half years that is, ten quarters after the start of the program participation (Fig. 4 - first row at left).
+Within the additional twelve months after the start of their GP participation, their chances of exiting registered unemployment improve by approximately 2.5 percentage points compared to the outcome in the absence of GP participation.
+Eighteen months after participation, the net gain in terms of unemployment exit chances peak at 3.3 percent.
+After a slight decline, the ATETs remain steady and statistically significantly different from zero throughout the observed postparticipation period of two and a half years that is, ten quarters after the start of the program participation (Figure 4 - first row at left).
 The pattern and the magnitude of the coefficients estimated for the third quarter are comparable to earlier studies on the impact of GP (Institute of Fiscal Policy 2016; Štefánik et al. 2020; Svabova and Kramarova 2021).
 In addition to these studies, we show that as the flows of cream-skimmed participants channelled to their future employers through GP early in their unemployment dry-out, the statistical significance of the positive ATETs disappears because of not only a decrease in the sample size but also an increase in the heterogeneity of the ATETs.